In the past several years, more and more people have been asking to work with me one-on-one.

 All forms of expression translate experience, bringing a story or insight or teaching from one context to another in a form that can speak across the borders of countries, groups, and languages.

-- I’ve discovered that the minimum commitment in order for me to be effective is to meet for one hour at least twice a month for three months to start with.
-Even with people who wish to meet less than twice a month, I request this minimum for the first three months because it creates a solid foundation for ongoing work.
+- I’ve discovered that in most cases the minimum commitment for me to be effective is to meet for one hour twice a month for the first three months.
+Even for people who wish to meet less than twice a month, I request this minimum for the first three months because it creates a solid foundation for ongoing work.

 - After each one-hour session, I suggest specific tasks and guidelines to keep in mind leading up to our next meeting.